Cart

 Don’t over inflate or under inflate; proper pressure within the allowed range is important!

-For JackRabbit OG:
+For JackRabbit OG

 1. Open the handlebar clamp on the JackRabbit OG that is located on the bike’s handlebar stem hole above the front wheel.

-2. Insert the handlebars stem into the stem hole.
+3. Insert the handlebars stem into the stem hole.

-3. Using your finger, press the silver pin on the handlebar stem as it enters the handlebar stem.
+4. Using your finger, press the silver pin on the handlebar stem as it enters the handlebar stem.
 Feel for the silver pin to click through the hole in the stem base and lift the rubber push button on the handlebar stem base to confirm that the silver button popped through the hole.

-4. Align the opening on the handlebar clamp with the slot in the stem base.
+5. Align the opening on the handlebar clamp with the slot in the stem base.
 Turn the knob on the handlebar clamp clockwise to tighten and then push the clamp towards the stem to lock in place.

-5. While opening and closing the clamp, re-adjust the tightening knob as necessary so that it takes moderate pressure to close the clamp with the palm of your hand.
+6. While opening and closing the clamp, re-adjust the tightening knob as necessary so that it takes moderate pressure to close the clamp with the palm of your hand.
 The pressure needed to close the clamp should be high enough that it leaves a temporary visible impression on the palm of your hand to close the clamp.

 Check out this video for more help inserting and securing the OG handlebars.

-For JackRabbit XG:
+For JackRabbit XG and OG2

-1. Open the handlebar clamp on the JackRabbit XG that is located on the bike’s handlebar stem hole above the front wheel.
-Hold the handlebars vertically with the throttle side of the handlebar highest in the air.
-Have all of the cabling in front of the throttle and brake levers
+2. Hold the handlebars vertically with the throttle side of the handlebar highest in the air.
+Have all of the cabling in front of the throttle and brake levers.

-2. With the handlebars vertically oriented with the throttle side of the handlebars at the highest point, insert the handlebars stem into the stem hole and then rotate the handlebars so that the throttle side of the handlebars rotates down and to the right into the riding position.
-You should feel the handlebars following a spiral rotating track and then drop down into place once inserted correctly.
+3. With the handlebars vertically oriented with the throttle side of the handlebars at the highest point, insert the handlebars stem into the stem hole and then rotate the handlebars so that the throttle side of the handlebars rotates down and to the right into the riding position.

-3. Align the opening on the handlebar clamp with the slot in the stem base.
+5. Align the opening on the handlebar clamp with the slot in the stem base.
 Turn the knob on the handlebar clamp clockwise to tighten and then push the clamp towards the stem to lock in place.

-4. While opening and closing the clamp, re-adjust the tightening knob as necessary so that it takes moderate pressure to close the clamp with the palm of your hand.
+6. While opening and closing the clamp, re-adjust the tightening knob as necessary so that it takes moderate pressure to close the clamp with the palm of your hand.
 The pressure needed to close the clamp should be high enough that it leaves a temporary visible impression on the palm of your hand to close the clamp.

 For JackRabbit OG: Watch this video to learn how to ride a JackRabbit OG